eboesch/IonosphereModel/README.md

 # Data Science Lab: Deep Learning for Ionosphere Modeling

 Welcome to the code repository for the ETHZ Data Science Lab 2025, challenge 16!
-This codebase comprises code to train and evaluate neural networks for Ionospheric Modeling.
+This codebase comprises of code to train and evaluate neural networks for Ionospheric Modeling.

 ## Contents